 You can either go to an individual course catalogue or to the All courses menu.
-Click the Book button which will bring you to the booking system- for an individual course (CPD modules) or to an online application for a full time or part time course.
+Click the Apply button which will bring you to the application system- for an individual course (CPD modules) or to an online application for a full time or part time course.

 You will be asked to complete the course requirements form.
 Once you meet the requirements you will be contacted by the team.

 Please see for UCD coursers we developed useful information on Advance Centre Student Journey to help you with the process.

 You will need to hold an honours undergraduate degree (NFQ level 8) with a minimum upper second class honours or international equivalence in a relevant STEM programme.
 You will be asked to write your statement of interest why you want to study.
 For some courses there is a minimum work experience requirement.
 If you have any questions or concerns regarding eligibility criteria please contact us at email@example.com and a member of the team will be happy to respond.

 For a full time/part time course you will be typically asked to submit a copy of your undergraduate transcript.

 Majority of the full time/part time courses are run based on academic term, starting in September and some in January (ie. in UCD).
 Depending on the offer you can take an individual single module (CDP course) in September trimester or in January trimester.

 1 trimester is 15 weeks and involves 125 hours of student work in the case of study for credit.
 Some UCD courses are offered twice per year in trimester format, with start dates in January, and September.